 - One known fact of interest is that it shares a defensive technique with varieties of pufferfish, like the White Spotted Puffer.
 When threatened, it fills its body with water, greatly enlarging itself.

-Coffinfish Physical Characteristics
+Coffinfish Physical Description

-The Coffinfish remains popular for its unique appearance in that it resembles a pink balloon.
+Firstly the Coffinfish remains popular for its unique appearance in that it resembles a pink balloon.
 Its bright pink coloring forms a distinctive feature and its body also has a covering of numerous tiny spines.

-Species: C. endeavouri
+- Species: C. endeavouri

 Coffinfish Distribution, Habitat, and Ecology

 It must be noted that the surprising Coffinfish evolved as a primarily benthic species of ocean fish.
 Furthermore, the creature appears to primarily be native to the portions of the southwestern Pacific Ocean.